Cuisine of Hamburg: Beer

 Beer has been brewed in Hamburg since the early 14th century.
-In the year 1375 there were 457 breweries, 270 of which also exported beer.
-The yearly production was about 170.000 hectoliters.
+In the year 1375, there were 457 breweries, 270 of which also exported beer.
+The yearly production was about 170,000 hectoliters.
 In the centuries that followed beer exports increased due to quality enhancements because of production changes (more wheat beer was produced and the production of dark beer and red ale decreased).
-The recipe was guarded like a secret treasure and since the time of the Hanseatic League which opened the trade the export of beer formed the base of Hamburg's wealth, the city being considered the 'brewery of the Hanse'.
+The recipe was guarded like a secret treasure and since the time of the Hanseatic League, which opened the trade, the export of beer formed the base of Hamburg's wealth, the city being considered the 'brewery of the Hanse'.

 In the 16th century 600 breweries are noted in historical sources which exported the beer as far as Sweden and Russia and since the 17th century even bock beer was exported from Hamburg.
-In the 18th century both production and export decreased and the beer market did not recover until the fast growth of population in the late 19th century.
-In 1890 there were only 32 breweries and nowadays there are only two old breweries in existence, the Holsten Brewery and the Gröninger brewery.
+In the 18th century, both production and export decreased, and the beer market did not recover until the fast growth of population in the late 19th century.
+In 1890 there were just 32 breweries and nowadays there are only two old breweries in existence, the Holsten Brewery and the Gröninger brewery.

 Spirits

 The predominant kinds of schnapps until the mid of the 20th century were Köm, the northern German version of Aquavit or Korn (distilled from rye or wheat).
 The small island of Neuwerk in the North Sea, which belongs to Hamburg, is famous for producing its own Aquavit.
-Especially the trade with South America brought Rum to the city and is featured in the Grog, a popular drink not only amongst seamen.
+Especially the trade with South America brought Rum to the city, which is featured in the Grog, a popular drink not only amongst seamen.

 Import of wine

-The main focus was laid on the import of wines from Médoc which were stored in barrels with little temperature variabilities in a humid and foggy climate to mature and incorporated the typical 'Rotspon' flavor.
+The main focus was laid on the import of wines from Médoc which were stored in barrels with little temperature variabilities in a humid and foggy climate to mature and which incorporated the typical 'Rotspon' flavor.

 Import of coffee and tea

 The different varieties of coffee and tea became popular in Hamburg in the 17th century.
-It was widely consumed and several coffee houses developed of which the first one is documented in the year 1677.
+It was widely consumed and several coffee houses developed, of which the first one is documented in the year 1677.

 Even nowadays, the majority of the coffee and tea import of Germany is managed by the port of Hamburg.
-The varieties are also mixed (and in case of coffee beans roasted) in Hamburg and are then distributed all over Germany and other parts of continental Europe.
+The varieties are also mixed (and in case of coffee beans roasted) in Hamburg and are then distributed throughout Germany and other parts of continental Europe.